Parsa-Rajabi/cis-385/about/syllabus.md

 ## Late Policy and Missed Assignments/Exams

-All assignments, quizzes, weekly activites and exams must be submitted/completed on their designated due dates.
-Failure to not meet deadlines will result in a mark of zero, except under extraodinary circumstacnes on a case-by-case basis as approved by the instructor (with valid documentation).
+All assignments, quizzes, weekly activities and exams must be submitted/completed on their designated due dates.
+Failure to not meet deadlines will result in a mark of zero, except under extraordinary circumstances on a case-by-case basis as approved by the instructor (with valid documentation).

 ## Tentative Course Schedule